 So, we started building a community of parents and church leaders who understood trauma-informed parenting.
-We witnessed an incredible transformation that could happen in families when we shared the love of Christ with our kids, and a parenting strategy based on the research by Drs.
+We witnessed an incredible transformation that could happen in families when we are motivated by our own adoptions as sons and daughters into God’s family, coupled with a parenting strategy based on the research by Drs.
 Karyn Purvis and David Cross called Trust-Based Relational Intervention.

 It didn’t stop there.
 This community of parents and church leaders grew.
 We started a non-profit to represent this community and we collaborated with other organizations and Child Protective Services.
 We continue to offer formal training, consulting and mentoring.

 We see the great potential in working together to change our foster care and adoption system and when applying God’s love and trauma-informed care, we can transform our kids, families, and even relationships with others.